 Dincharaya or the daily regimen: For a healthy life it’s necessary to have regular sleep wake time.
 Eating healthy food keeps body healthy and provides strength to manage daily stressors like deadlines, family engagements etc.

 Exercise rejuvenates body as well as mind.
 It strengthens muscles and builds stamina to deal with the stressors.
 Regular physical activity in any form like, yoga, walk, jogging, cycling etc is therapeutic.
 Choose age appropriate activity according to your interest.
 Seek the advice of a medical practitioner if needed.
-Yoga should be practiced under the guidance of a qualified yoga practitioner to gain maximum benefit.
+Yoga should be practiced under the guidance of a

 Meditation has the power to soothe the troubled mind.
 It enables a person to calm the thought process resulting in better concentration, stress relief, normalized blood pressure and better health.
 Meditation slows down the breathing rate and helps in relieving stress and anxiety.

 Breathing is closely related to our state of mind.
 When a person is relaxed and happy, breathing is calm and relaxed.
 When a person is anxious or stressed breathing becomes short , shallow and anxious.
 Thus it really helps to observe our breath.
 When stressed, try to slow down the breathing rate.
 Sit in a relaxed position and take a few long deep breaths.
 Feel the air coming from deep within you, deep down from your abdomen.
 Abdominal breathing is a good way to take short breaks to relax during a hectic busy schedule.